Scientific names: Styela clava, Didemnum vexillum, and Ciona savignyi

 How Can We Stop It?

 Although tunicate mats can break apart and spread by currents or storms, the primary way that tunicates spread is in the ballast water of ships or by attaching themselves to boats that are moved from one water body to another.
-Clean, drain, and dry all watercraft and equipment before using them in another water body to prevent spreading.
+Clean, drain, and dry all watercraft and equipment immediately after use.
+Find more information about this at: https://invasivespecies.wa.gov/campaigns/clean-drain-dry/

-The Washington Department of Fish and Wildlife works with commercial divers to remove tunicates from heavily-infested marinas.
-Various marine resource areas and recreational dive groups also have undertaken control measures.
-You also can participate with volunteer divers surveys.
+The Washington Department of Fish and Wildlife works with commercial divers to remove tunicates from heavily infested marinas.
+Various marine resource areas and recreational dive groups also help with control.
+Volunteer diver surveys can be open to anyone interested.

 What Are Its Characteristics?